Read the latest media statement.

 We recognise there are a range of people and organisations that have an interest in the future of this part of the Lake District.
 We will continue our discussions with the two commoners who graze the land, the parish council and representatives from the farming community, as part of the consultation to ensure they are updated at every stage.

-A consultation proforma will gather comments on the proposal.
-Feedback from this consultation will inform Members’ consideration of next steps.
+A consultation proforma was used to gather comments on the proposal.
+Feedback from the consultation will inform Members’ consideration of next steps.

-On this page you will find answers to some of the questions currently being asked about the proposal and ways to get involved in the consultation.
+On this page you will find answers to some of the questions currently being asked about the proposal.

 As a National Park Authority we have a duty to ensure we fully explore all options for managing the land we own, which amounts to just under four per cent of the Lake District.
 We must also ensure livelihoods are protected and the land is safeguarded for the future.
 However, as a public body with limited resources, we recognise there may be alternative organisations that could continue to improve and enhance the special qualities of the land.